cyberkaan/FE_2024_ENGINEERINSIDE/README.md

 ![alt text](https://github.com/user-attachments/assets/e24fc02d-2242-48b6-9809-e6fae7b184b4)
 # <hr/>

+# Videos

 # Engineering Factors
 ### Building The Robot
  We built the robot with LEGO.
-For the motors, sensors and the brick we used the LEGO MINDSTORMS set.
-For the rest of the robot we combined different LEGO sets.
+For the motors, sensors and the EV3 programmable brick we used the LEGO MINDSTORMS set.
+For the rest of the robot we combined LEGO MINDSTORMS set with LEGO Spike Prime set.

  To process the colors of the obstacles we used the PixyCam.
-The camera has a
+The camera is a powerful tool with I2C communication protocol.
+It can distinguish the colors and sizes of the obstacles.
+It also has a program (PixyMon v2) for the config of the Cam.

-# Coding The Robot
+### Coding The Robot
   For the code we used <a href="">LEGO MINDSTORMS</a> application.